Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup

 The full proofs of Theorems \ref{ermresult} and \ref{mixupresult} can be found in Section \ref{mainresultproofs} of the Appendix. \begin{remark} Theorems \ref{ermresult} and \ref{mixupresult} show a separation between ERM and Midpoint Mixup with respect to feature learning, as we have defined.
 They are \textit{not} results regarding the test accuracy of the trained models on the distribution $\D$; even learning only a single feature per class is sufficient for perfect test accuracy on $\D$.
-The significance (and our desired interpretation) of these results is that, when the training distribution $\D$ has some additional spurious features when compared to the testing distribution, ERM can potentially fail to learn the true signal features whereas Midpoint Mixup will likely learn all features (including the true signal). \end{remark}
+The significance (and our desired interpretation) of these results is that, when the training distribution $\D$ has some additional spurious features when compared to the testing distribution, ERM can potentially fail to learn the true signal features whereas Midpoint Mixup will likely learn all features (including the true signal).
+One may also interpret the results as generalization that is robust to distributional shift; the test distribution in this case has dropped some features present in the training distribution. \end{remark}